MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 <br>
 #### Note about Swift:
 > Because Swift is designed to be compatible with Objective-C you can use the MobileFirst SDK from within an iOS Swift project, too.
 Create a Swift project and follow the same steps, as described at the beginning of the tutorial, to integrate the MobileFirst Native SDK.
-Use <code>import IBMMobileFirstPlatformFoundation</code> in any class that needs to use the SDK.
+Use `import IBMMobileFirstPlatformFoundation` in any class that needs to use the SDK.

 #### Note about iOS 9:
-> If you are developing for iOS9, [consider disabling ATS](http://iosdevtips.co/post/121756573323/ios-9-xcode-7-http-connect-server-error) in the application's <code>info.plist</code> to be able to test locally without security restrictions.
+> If you are developing for iOS9, [consider disabling ATS](http://iosdevtips.co/post/121756573323/ios-9-xcode-7-http-connect-server-error) in the application's `info.plist` to be able to test locally without security restrictions.

 ## Generated MobileFirst Native SDK artifacts
-Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the <code>mfpclient.plist</code> file and the <code>application-descriptor.json</code> file.
+Two MobileFirst-related artifacts are available in the Xcode project after it has been integrated with the MobileFirst Native SDK: the `mfpclient.plist` file and the `application-descriptor.json` file.

 ### mfpclient.plist
 Located at the root of the project, this file contains server connectivity properties and is user-editable:

-- <code>protocol</code> – The communication protocol to MobileFirst Server.
-Either <code>HTTP</code> or <code>HTPS</code>.
+- `protocol` – The communication protocol to MobileFirst Server.
+Either `HTTP` or `HTPS`.
-- <code>host</code> – The hostname of the MobileFirst Server instance.
+- `host` – The hostname of the MobileFirst Server instance.
-- <code>port</code> – The port of the MobileFirst Server instance.
+- `port` – The port of the MobileFirst Server instance.
-- <code>wlServerContext</code> – The context root path of the application on the MobileFirst Server instance.
+- `wlServerContext` – The context root path of the application on the MobileFirst Server instance.
-- <code>languagePreference</code> - Sets the default language for client sdk system messages
+- `languagePreference` - Sets the default language for client sdk system messages

 ### application-descriptor.json
-Located in the **&lt;xcode-project-root-directory&gt;/mobilefirst** folder, this file contains application configuration settings such as its <code>bundleId</code> and <code>version</code> and is user-editable.
+Located in the **&lt;xcode-project-root-directory&gt;/mobilefirst** folder, this file contains application configuration settings such as its `bundleId` and `version` and is user-editable.

 The file can be edited either locally or via the MobileFirst Operations Console.
-If edited locally, the MobileFirst Server can be updated by running the CLI command: <code>mfpdev app push</code>.
+If edited locally, the MobileFirst Server can be updated by running the CLI command: `mfpdev app push`.
-The file can also be updated by pulling from the server its latest revision by running the CLI command: <code>mfpdev app pull</code>.
+The file can also be updated by pulling from the server its latest revision by running the CLI command: `mfpdev app pull`.

 ```javascript
 {